 As the Greek muse of comedy, Thalia is among my favorite of the fair affecters.
-She sparks a willingness to smile, and knows that a perfectly timed practical joke is worth a more than a picture and its thousand words.
+She sparks a willingness to smile and knows that a perfectly timed practical joke is worth more than a picture and its thousand words.
 At least, that’s what my muse of comedy, Mona Lisa, could tell you!

 On August 21st, of 1911, Mona Lisa was stolen from the Grand Gallery of the Louvre by an Italian handyman named Vincenzo Perugia.
-Most people recognized this as a tragic blow to the art-world, but has anyone ever entertained the possibility of Mona Lisa just needing a little holiday??
+Most people recognized this as a tragic blow to the art world, but has anyone ever entertained the possibility of Mona Lisa just needing a little holiday??
 I mean, just consider the famed “Mona Lisa smile.”
 I know that look all too well.
 That expression means give me a damn break!
-I’ve been entertaining crowds in the Louvre since 1804, and before that I had to hang about in Napoleon Bonaparte’s bedroom in the Tuileries, for da Vinci’s sake!
+I’ve been entertaining crowds in the Louvre since 1804, and before that, I had to hang about in Napoleon Bonaparte’s bedroom in the Tuileries, for da Vinci’s sake!
 I need to get away!

 Here’s what I believe happened.
 The winsome Mona presented to Perugia her most beguiling smile, and eventually (through her considerable charms) coerced him to take her away to see the sights.
-She decided to summer on the Riviera, and after getting quite a sun burn, insisted that she retreat to the Alps for some tranquil reflection.
-Her much needed respite ended in 1914, but reliable sources claim that she’s planning on another vacation, soon!
+She decided to summer on the Riviera, and after getting quite a sunburn, insisted that she retreat to the Alps for some tranquil reflection.
+Her much-needed respite ended in 1914, but reliable sources claim that she’s planning on another vacation, soon!
 Oh, Mona Lisa, you little minx!